uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

 The Correctness component of the grade encompasses issues with your code that, while not explicitly captured by the tests, could lead to *incorrect* behaviour in your server.
-In projects 1b and 1c, we will mostly be looking at whether you are using locks correctly.
+In project 1b, we will mostly be looking at whether you are using locks correctly.
 In particular, your code must adequately protect any data that can be accessed concurrently by more than one thread.
 Using a Big Fat Lock (i.e., using a single lock for your entire server) will result in an 8 point penalty.